eric-hc/optumdocs/CONTRIBUTING.md

 ---
 ## How to Contribute

-1. Please see Docusaurus 2 installation [instructions](/optumdocs/README.md).
+### Requirements
+- [Node.js](https://nodejs.org/en/download/) version >= 10.9.0 or above (which can be checked by running node -v).
+You can use nvm for managing multiple Node versions on a single machine installed
+- [Yarn](https://classic.yarnpkg.com/en/) version >= 1.5 (which can be checked by running yarn version).
+Yarn is a performant package manager for JavaScript and replaces the npm client.
+It is not strictly necessary but highly encouraged.

+1. Clone this repository.
+1. Navigate to the ```optumdocs``` folder inside the cloned OptumDocs repo
+1. ```yarn install```
+1. ```yarn start```
-1. Use your local development environment to test changes.
+1. Use your local development environment to make and test changes.
 1. When ready, submit a PR against the ```gh-pages-source``` branch so your changes can be reviewed.
 1. OptumDocs maintainers will build and deploy your changes once accepted.